Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This above process does not include sex offender registration fingerprints.
 These are taken 7 days a week, 24 hours a day.

-If you have a compliment, concern, or complaint about a Steamboat Springs Police Officer or the Department, contact Chief Burlingame.
+If you have a compliment, concern, or complaint about a Steamboat Springs Police Officer or the Department, visit our Compliments/Complaints page and fill out the form.

 To report a crime that occurred within Steamboat Springs, call 970-879-1144 and a police officer will be dispatched to your location or will contact you by telephone.
 If you were a victim of a crime while in our jurisdiction where there is NO suspect information; and you need to file a report for insurance purposes, you may submit a Short Offense Report.
 Please read and follow the instructions carefully!